History to Shape History

 Weekly structure

-• Dive deep into intriguing historical topics using our curated resources or your own research.
+Dive deep into intriguing historical topics using our curated resources or your own research.
 Challenge your assumptions with thought-provoking new perspectives, organised on our online learning platform with interactive videos, engaging quizzes, and other activities.

-• Weekly check-in and discussion with an advisor and 3-5 peers; develop your critical thinking in conversation with intelligent, interesting, like-minded teens.
+Weekly discussion with a Leaf facilitator and small-group breakouts to develop your critical thinking in conversation with intelligent, interesting, like-minded teens.

 We’ll do our best to find a slot that works around your other commitments!

-• Read around the topic and write up your hot takes.
+Read around the topic and write up your hot takes.
 Get feedback from peers and Leaf staff.
 Win prizes!

-• Share your own knowledge plus join sessions run by Fellows and alumni!
+Share your own knowledge plus join sessions run by Fellows and alumni!
 Meet inspiring peers with shared interests; collaborate on projects; discover exciting new ideas.

-• Discord channel, paired 1:1s, and opportunities to get to know peers with different backgrounds but shared passions.
+Discord channel, paired 1:1s, and opportunities to get to know peers with different backgrounds but shared passions.
 Share opportunities or enthuse about your niche historical hobbies.

 Leaf is supported by a wide range of experts, facilitators, and alumni to help support the growth of our Fellows.